tnmy44/gitlab-analytics/transform/snowflake-dbt/models/common/common_columns.md

 {% docs experiment_name %}

-The name of the experiment.
+The name of the experiment as per implementation.
+More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

 {% enddocs %}

-{% docs experiment_context_key %}
+{% docs experiment_variant %}

-Context key, as generated from the experiment context.
+Experiment group (control/candidate) to which the event belongs to.
+More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

 {% enddocs %}

-{% docs experiment_variant %}
+{% docs experiment_context_key %}

-Variant determined to use for the context key.
+The value passed in `key` section of the `experiment` context json.
+[More information on Snowplow contexts](https://docs.snowplow.io/docs/understanding-your-pipeline/canonical-event/#contexts).
+More details on [Experimentation Design](https://about.gitlab.com/handbook/product/product-analysis/experimentation/#event-requirements)

 {% enddocs %}

 {% docs experiment_migration_keys %}

-Previous context key, as generated from experiment context.
+This column may contain a list of migration keys.

 {% enddocs %}